Inky-Tech-Pty-Ltd/Links/README.md

 The project envisages sets of reputational strategies that can evolve to any level of sophistication.
 Thankfully, we don't have to write those strategies - we just have to write the backbone.

-However, to bootstrap the project, it seems sensible to build and release *some* agents that deploy some strategies, however rudimentary.
+However, to bootstrap the project, it seems sensible to build and release some agents to their rightful owners.
+These agents would be equipped with some strategies, however rudimentary.
 To do this, the project will harvest examples from existing reputation systems.
 Many types already exist, and some are in the public domain.
 In using this data, the project does not have to capture every nuance.